ts1/BLEUnlock/README.md

 - Password is securely stored in Keychain
 - Uses Hardened Runtime and notarized by Apple

+## Requirements

+- Mac supporting Bluetooth 4.0 and up
+- macOS 10.13 (High Sierra) and up
+- iPhone 4s and up, Apple Watch (all), or other BLE device

 ## Installation

 Download zip file from [releases](https://github.com/ts1/BLEUnlock/releases),